-Diagnostic waits under six weeks (target 1% or below) remained above target throughout the year, peaking in April with 52.8%.
-Achievement of the national target was impacted by adverse performance within several specialities including magnetic resonance imaging (MRI), cardiology (electrophysiology) and computed tomography (CT) scans.
-Both trusts have prioritised their imaging waiting lists which should help to improve performance.
+Diagnostic waits under six weeks (target 1% or below) remained above target throughout the quarter, starting in April with 36.24% and ending Q1 at the improved position of 33.09%.
+Achievement of the national target was impacted by adverse performance within several specialities, including magnetic resonance imaging (MRI), cardiology (electrophysiology) and computed tomography (CT) scans.
+Both trusts prioritised their imaging waiting lists which should help to improve performance.
 Trusts worked with provider organisations to secure additional capacity to aid recovery.